Ingrown toenails are painful and easily infected

 - Certain other conditions may create greater risk, e.g. a toenail fungal infection or loss of a nail through trauma.

-Many cases of ingrown toenails may be prevented by following these two important tips:
+Many cases of ingrown toenails may be prevented by following these basic but important tips:

 - Trim your nails properly.
 Cut your toenails in a fairly straight line, and don’t cut them too short.
 You should be able to get your fingernail under the sides and end of the nail.

-- Avoid poorly fitted shoes.
-Don’t wear shoes that are short or tight in the toe box.
-Also avoid shoes that are loose, because they too cause pressure on the toes, especially when you run or walk briskly.
+- Avoid shoes that are loose because they too cause pressure on the toes, especially when you run or walk briskly.

 How does a podiatrist treat ingrown toenails?